quran/quran.com-frontend-v2/README.md

 <!--
-*** Thanks for checking out this Quran.com repo.
+*** Thanks for checking out the quran.com repo.
 If you have a suggestion that would
-*** make this better, please fork the repo and create a pull request or simply open
+*** make this repo  better, please fork the repo and create a pull request or simply open
 *** an issue with the tag "enhancement".
 *** Thanks again!
 Now go create something AMAZING! :D -->